GrinonBarrett/Taksidos/Core Rules/5=Vehicles/Mounts/Draftsnail.md

 **Unarmed Attacks**;

  • Slam: The draftsnail may use any part of its body to strike a foe within 1 yard.
-This is a melee unarmed attack.
+This is a melee bare attack.

 ---------------------